 - Do not discard excess dough after using the cookie cutter.
 Simply form back into a ball of dough and roll out again.
 Continue this process until no more dough remains.

-- Make them vegan!
-Swap out the butter for plant based butter or vegan margarine.
+- Make them vegan by swapping out the butter for plant-based butter or vegan margarine.
 Opt for a vegan butter from a block, NOT a spread/tub.

 - Use different cookie cutter shapes.
 Christmas ornaments, dinasours, and hearts are all fun and kid friendly cookie cutter shapes to use.

 - Add flavor extracts like vanilla extract, almond extract, or peppermint extract for some flavor changes.

 To store: Leftover cookies will keep at room temperature in an airtight container for up to one week.
 If you choose not to frost them, they will keep for two weeks.